jalalah/389Rfall18/week/4/writeup/README.md

 * Download files: pull <remote path> <local path>
 * Quit: quit

 The inner shell (what's launched when executing shell) allows you to be directly on the Cornerstone Airline's server.
 With this, you'll be able to navigate through Krueger's server with full root privilidges.

- # Makeup Of the Script
+## Makeup Of the Script

- The script was created in a simple manor, only requiring a single method, loops, conditionals, and a socket.
+The script was created in a simple manner, it only requires: a single method, loops, conditionals, and a socket.

 When first running the code, you are within the outer shell and are restricted to the four commands listed above.
-Each command eligible within the outer shell are executed by using if statemetns then calling the desired *execute_cmd* method.
+Each command eligible within the outer shell are executed by using if statements then calling the desired *execute_cmd* method.

 When launching the inner shell, a similiar process takes place.
 The only difference is tracking the directory the user cd's into.

 The shell code can be found [here](https://github.com/jalalah/389Rfall18/blob/master/week/4/shell.py).